Manifestion of structural Higgs and Goldstone modes in the hexagonal manganites: Introduction

-Notably, no occurrences of the Higgs mode corresponding to structural phase transitions have been reported to date.
+Notably, no occurrences of the Higgs mode corresponding to {\it structural} phase transitions have been experimentally reported to date.
 Such an example would be convenient, since the order parameters in structural phase transitions are usually given by the positions of the atoms, which in turn can often be measured unambiguously and remain stable for long times.
 Indeed, a field theoretical treatment of both Higgs- and Goldstone phonons has recently been developed and would in principle be applicable to such a transition \citep{valloneHiggsGoldstoneModes2019}.

 Here we show, that for compounds containing multiple atomic species, an unambiguous association of specific single phonons with the Higgs and Goldstone modes can not in general be made, because the different atomic masses of the species cause the eigenvectors of the force constant and dynamical matrices to differ.
-Nevertheless, we show that phonon modes carrying substantial Higgs and Goldstone character can be identified, and demonstrate their existence in the hexagonal manganite family of improper ferroelectrics, which are unusual in that they have a \textit{structural} phase transition whose energy landscape is described by a Mexican-hat-like potential\cite{artyukhin_landau_2013,Griffin_et_al:2012}.
-By combining symmetry analysis, first-principles calculations, and phenomenological modeling, we analyse the potential and dynamical energy landscapes of two representative multiferroic hexagonal manganite materials, ErMnO$_{3}$ and InMnO$_{3}$.
-We evaluate the signatures of Higgs-Goldstone coupling in the temperature dependence of the phonon frequencies and then use vibrational spectroscopy to verify the predicted behavior.
-Our work indicates that, while the hexagonal manganites should in principle provide a text-book manifestation of a \textit{crystallographic} Higgs mode, in practice, subtleties associated with the order-disorder nature of the phase transition\cite{skjaervoUnconventionalContinuousStructural2019} lead to fundamental differences between the crystallographic Higgs excitations in the hexagonal manganites and those found in magnetic or cold-atom systems or particle physics.
+Nevertheless, we show that phonon modes carrying substantial Higgs and Goldstone character can be identified, and demonstrate their existence in the multiferroic hexagonal manganite family of improper ferroelectrics, which are unusual in that they have a structural phase transition whose energy landscape is described by a Mexican-hat-like potential\cite{artyukhin_landau_2013,Griffin_et_al:2012}.
+By combining symmetry analysis, first-principles calculations, and phenomenological modeling, we analyse the potential and dynamical energy landscapes of two representative hexagonal manganite materials, ErMnO$_{3}$ and InMnO$_{3}$.
+We evaluate the signatures of Higgs-Goldstone coupling in the temperature dependence of the phonon frequencies, and separate these from frequency shifts due to thermal lattice expansion.
+We then use temperature-dependent Raman spectroscopy to verify the predicted behavior.
+We find that, while the behavior of ErMnO$_3$ is dominated by lattice expansion effects up to room temperature, Higgs-mode softening can be clearly identified in the vibrational spectrum of InMnO$_3$, which provides an almost text-book manifestation of a crystallographic Higgs mode associated with a structural phase transition.